 Crafting a well-designed social media usage questionnaire is crucial for gathering accurate and meaningful data.

-Below are some example questions that will provide insights into different aspects of social media usage.
+Below are some example questions that provide insight into various aspects of social media usage.
 Remember to tailor questions so that they align with specific objectives and the target audience.
 A well-crafted survey questionnaire will provide valuable insights into the nuances of social media usage and user perceptions, which will drive informed decisions and optimized social media strategies.

 Frequency and duration